-2.19.3 Significant clients
+2.20.3 Significant clients

-No client individually accounted for more than 10% of the revenues in the three months and nine months ended December 31, 2009 and December 31, 2008.
+No client individually accounted for more than 10% of the revenues for the three months ended June 30, 2010 and June 30, 2009.

-2.20 Litigation
+2.21 Litigation

 The company is subject to legal proceedings and claims which have arisen in the ordinary course of its business.
 The company's management does not reasonably expect that legal actions, when ultimately concluded and determined, will have a material and adverse effect on the results of operations or the financial position of the company.